Mariachis de Guadalajara: History

 The team was established on 8 December 2020, when Mexican president Andrés Manuel López Obrador announced that two new teams would join the Mexican League for the 2021 season: a revival of El Águila de Veracruz (the original franchise was sold in 2017 and moved to Nuevo Laredo) and the Mariachis de Guadalajara.
 The creation of the Mariachis was a joint effort between the Mexican government, the State of Jalisco and private investment.

 With the establishment of the Mariachis, Guadalajara joined Monterrey as the only two cities in Mexico that had teams in both the summer league and the winter league.

 In March 2021, former Texas Rangers and Anaheim Angels shortstop Benji Gil was announced as the Mariachis' manager for the 2021 season.
 In their maiden season, the Mariachis finished first in the North Division with a 46–17 record but lost the North Division Championship Series against the Toros de Tijuana 2–4.
 In January 2022, Gil left the team to coach with the Anaheim Angels.

 Sergio Omar Gastélum was appointed manager of the Mariachis ahead of the 2022 season.
 Gastélum failed to repeat the good performance from the last season with the team and was fired after the end of the season, with the Mariachis finishing last in the North Division with a 33–57 record.

 The team hired Luis Borges as manager ahead of the 2023 season, in his career's first managing job.
 Borges was fired in June after recording 14–25 and was replaced by Adán Muñoz.

-Mariachis struggled financially during most of the 2023 season.
+The Mariachis struggled financially during most of the 2023 season.
 The team owners, Carlos Valenzuela and Rafael Tejada, had debts with the players, personnel and an animation squad from Dominican Republic.
 Due to this, the players decided not to play a game against Sultanes de Monterrey in the season's last series.
 The club's owners even failed to pay the Jalisco's State Council for Sports Promotion for the use of the Estadio Panamericano.

 In November 2023, it was announced that the Charros de Jalisco had bought the Mariachis.
 On 13 November, the Charros' owners paid an advance of 20 million pesos (approximately 1.2 million US dollars) to the Mariachis, that were allocated to pay the debts that Valenzuela and Tejada had with their staff.

-On 14 November, it was officially announced by the Mexican League that the Charros de Jalisco would replace the Mariachis in the 2024 season, thus, marking the disappearance of the Mariachis de Guadalajara.
+On 14 November, it was officially announced by the Mexican League that the Charros de Jalisco would replace the Mariachis in the 2024 season, thus, marking the end of the Mariachis de Guadalajara.